christosgkoros/christosgkoros/content/_index.md

 description: "software engineer; architect; API guy;"

 ---
 Welcome to my space for sharing things I work with, learn or find interesting.

+If you'd like to be notified when I post new material, subscribe to my [RSS feed](https://christosgkoros.com/index.xml).

 ## About me